Nishika-9/Class/README.md

 e.
 Call the setheight method to update the height of cube1.
 f.
 Calculate and display the updated volume of cube1 using the vol` method.
 g.
 Print a newline for formatting.
-End
+4.End

 C) Date Validation-

-Start
+1. Start
-Include the necessary header files.
+2. Include the necessary header files.
-Define a class validity.
+3.Define a class validity.
 a.
 Declare public member variables: dd (day), mm (month), yyyy (year).
 b.
 Declare a public member function date to take input for the date in the format DD/MM/YYYY.
 i.
 Prompt the user to enter the date.